taw00/manuscript-css/vbeta/examples/example-poetry-short-form.md

 <!--
-Short-form manuscript for poetry:
+Short-form manuscript for poetry.

-- one poem per document
+Poetry manuscripts, no matter the length, are typically formatted as a series of poems without a title page or table of contents.
+Each page has a page header and facts, as well as a title, and then the poem.

-- m-contact, main title block (title, byline and m-facts), and one m-poem -- that's it.
+- no title-page stuff: the opening .m-page-header and .m-title-header
-- Alternatively, .m-contact, main title block (title, byline and .m-facts), and then empty-.m-chapter + one .m-poem, then .m-chapter entitled "Acknowledgement", and an .m-scene.foothang with an acknowledge of prior publication.
+- the poem with its own page-header and line-count
-- page header removed, because … poetry does not use them
+- citation scene, for show

 Copyright (c) Todd Warner
 This work is licensed under Attribution 4.0 International.
 To view a copy of